verbsteam/nouns-fork-spec/spec.md

   - decrements the counter of remaining tokens to claim.
 - `claimDuringForkingPeriod(tokenIds)`
   - allows Nouners to mint new tokens with the same ID and art as their OG Nouns.
+  - only the OG DAO is allowed to call this.
+  - can only be called during the forking period.

 ### Auction